KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 So, I moved on to Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) and Raegon Kim's [TIL implementation](https://github.com/raycon/til/).

+#### `os.walk()` and Program Structure

-Both implementations use `os.walk()`, but the programs are structured very differently.
+Both implementations use `os.walk()` to traverse the directories and files, but the programs are structured very differently.
 For me, Andrei Cioara's implementation was the simplest of the four to understand and Raegon Kim's the most difficult.

-In Andrei Cioara's implementation, the bulk of the program exists within the `main()` function and executes from beginning to end, like a consecutive list of instructions.
+In Andrei Cioara's implementation, the bulk of the program exists within `main()` and executes from beginning to end, like a consecutive list of instructions.
 The program executes `os.walk()` once to create a simple list of categories and file links.

 Andrei Cioara's `os.walk()`